pdyxs/pdyxs.github.io/collections/_pastprojects/art-heist/art-heist.md

 layout: project
 title: Art Heist
 description: An interactive theatre experience where teams of four develop and execute a plan to steal a painting from an art gallery
+cvdescription: Art Heist is an interactive theatre experience where teams of four develop and execute a daring plan to steal a painting from an art gallery.
 tags:
   - other
   - released